 "He deals with complex and challenging cases with grace and determination” (Chambers & Partners, 2015).

 "He has a remarkable ability to drill down into the fine details of a case” and "he is brilliant at analysing each of the tiny nuances of a case and does an enormous amount of research” (Chambers & Partners, 2014).

 "Exceptionally talented” and "has drafting skills which were singled out for praise by sources” (Chambers & Partners, 2013).

 Ed is consistently recognised for his specialist expertise in equality law.
-In Chambers & Partners 2014, he was "particularly commended for his ability to handle novel discrimination cases”.
-In 2015, he was again noted for his "standout expertise in discrimination cases”.
-In addition, Ed has a depth of expertise in contract claims (including complex interpretation points and implication of terms) and statutory employment claims.
+In Chambers & Partners 2014, he was “particularly commended for his ability to handle novel discrimination cases”.
+In 2015, he was again noted for his “standout expertise in discrimination cases”.
+In addition, Ed has a depth of expertise in whistleblowing disputes (particularly those in the health care sector and those with an international dimension), contract claims (including complex interpretation points and implication of terms) and the full breadth of statutory employment claims.

 Ed is a member of the ELAAS scheme and appears pro-bono in the EAT in that capacity, assisting and representing litigants in person with apparently hopeless appeals.
 Ed has also appeared in the EAT on behalf of the Bar Probono Unit.

 Ed acts for employers and employees in complex or high value discrimination and whistleblowing claims.
 Ed is consistently recommended for his discrimination expertise in recent editions of the Directories.
 The latest edition of Chambers & Partners (2016) noted that Ed “is well known for his work on equality law”.
 Ed’s recent cases in this field include:-

 Ed has a broad range of experience across the full width of statutory employment claims.
 He represents both employers and employees in addition to providing advisory services.
 Ed has particular expertise in pay disputes of all kinds and work in the medical field, the police service and City disputes.
 Ed’s recent work in this field includes:-